Requirements & Deadlines

 - Certification of Finances Form.
 Please remember to provide an original bank statement or a stamp letter from your bank official.
 This document should be submitted along with the admissions application to expedite I-20 student visa turnaround.
 Please note that we will enclose the I-20 student visa in the acceptace packet if the Certificate of Finance is submitted with the admissions application.

-- Students transferring from universities in other nations must furnish professional evaluations of their educational credentials.
-Saint Mary’s recommends the services of the Foundation for International Services, Inc.
+- Students transferring from universities in other nations must furnish professional course by course credit evaluation of their educational credentials.

 - Copy of current passport photo page